Vermox Tablets

 CEO & Superintendent Pharmacist

-Buy Vermox
+Buy Vermox Tablets

-How Vermox treats Threadworm
+How Vermox Tablets work

-One dose of Vermox contains 100mg of the active ingredient mebendazole, a type of medicine that is classed as an anthelmintic.
-Mebendazole can kill worms that cause gut infections like threadworms by stopping the worms from using glucose.
+Mebendazole can kill worms that cause gut infections, like threadworms, by stopping them from using glucose.
 Without glucose, the worms run out of energy and quickly die.

 Directions

-For threadworms (pinworms), one single 100mg dose of Vermox will kill the infection.
-This will either be one tablet or one 5ml spoonful of oral suspension.
-If re-infection occurs, your doctor or Chemist4U pharmacist may recommend a second dose.
-For other common worm infections, one 100mg dose may be required two times a day, once in the morning and once in the evening, for three consecutive days or as otherwise directed by your doctor or Chemist4U pharmacist.
+For other common worm infections, one 100mg dose may be required two times a day, once in the morning and once in the evening, for three consecutive days.

-Side Effects
+Side effects

-If you experience any side effects, including any not included in the patient information leaflet, you can report them using the MHRA Yellow Card Scheme
+If you experience any side effects, including any not included in the patient information leaflet, you can report them using the MHRA Yellow Card Scheme.

 Warnings

-Pregnancy and Breastfeeding
+Pregnancy and breastfeeding

 Important information

 This product is a medicine; make sure to speak to your doctor or Chemist4U pharmacist before taking this product if you have an underlying medical problem or are taking any other medicine or complementary therapy.
 If your symptoms get worse or continue after taking this product, contact us or your doctor.
-For medical services in your area, please refer to https://www.nhs.uk
+For medical services in your area, please refer to the NHS website.

-If you are pregnant, trying to become pregnant, or breastfeeding, speak to your doctor or our pharmacist before taking this product.
-If you suffer from any allergies, ask your doctor or our pharmacist if this medicine is right for you.
+If you are pregnant, trying to become pregnant, or breastfeeding, speak to your doctor or Chemist4U pharmacist before taking this product.
+If you suffer from any allergies, ask your doctor or Chemist4U pharmacist if this medicine is right for you.

 Store all medicines out of sight and reach of children.

-Please read the included leaflet carefully before using this product.
+Please read the included leaflet carefully before taking this product.

 Please contact your GP if appropriate regarding this product.